SamanFekri/QouteOfDay/README.md

-### 📅 Friday, 15 November, 2024
+### 📅 Saturday, 16 November, 2024
 ------
 ### Events
 ------
-Here are some events that typically occur around November 15th in the USA, though specific events can vary by year:
+Here are some annual events in the United States that typically occur around November 16:

-- **Thanksgiving Preparations**: Many Americans begin preparing for Thanksgiving, which is celebrated on the fourth Thursday of November.
-This involves planning meals, traveling to visit family, and participating in community events.
+- **American Education Week**: Takes place in mid-November; the specific dates can vary each year.
+It often includes events throughout the week to celebrate and promote public education.

-- **Veterans Day Observances**: While Veterans Day is officially observed on November 11th, events and activities honoring military veterans can extend to mid-November,
+- **Great American Smokeout**: Sponsored by the American Cancer Society, this event is typically held on the third Thursday of November, which can occasionally fall around November 16.
+It encourages people to quit smoking and raises awareness about
 ### Positive Qoute
 ------
-"🌟 Embrace the journey, not just the destination.
-Every step counts! 🚶‍♂️✨"
+"Embrace the journey and let your light shine! ✨🌟 Keep moving forward, great things await! 🚀💪"